nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 Events:                      <none>
 ```

+## Configure coffee to reference rate-limiting-sf SnippetsFilter

-To use the `SnippetsFilter`, update the coffee HTTPRoute to reference it:
+To use the `rate-limiting-sf` `SnippetsFilter`, update the coffee HTTPRoute to reference it:

 ```yaml
 kubectl apply -f - <<EOF